A Representation Theorem for Smooth Brownian Martingales: Conclusion and Future Work

 \section{Conclusion and Future Work}

-The main result of this paper is theorem 3.
-Formally it contributes to building yet another (small)\ bridge between stochastic processes and quantum field theory.
 For future work, we intend to design and analyze new numerical schemes that implement the Dyson series to solve BSDEs.
-The main weakness of theorem 3 is that it currently requires the functional $F$ to be infinitely Malliavin differentiable.
-A lot of work seems to be needed to relax some of these smoothness requirements.
-In the Markovian case (i.e., $F(\omega )$ being a function of $W(T,\omega )$), it is known that theorem 4 generally applies when $F$ is only twice differentiable, as can be proved from the theory of quasilinear parabolic PDEs (see for instance McOwen (1995), chapter 11).
-For path-dependent functionals, the picture is much less clear.

-Theorem 3 can certainly be extended to a filtration generated by several Brownian motions, and probably to Levy processes.
-A generalization from representation of martingales to representation of semimartingales would also be interesting.
-Because of the growing importance of fractional Brownian motion, an extension of this theorem to fractional Brownian motion would be desirable for applications.
+The main weakness of Theorem \ref {ExpFormula} is that it currently requires the functional $F$ to be infinitely Malliavin differentiable.
+It is unknown at this point whether this smoothness requirement can be relaxed.
+Theorem \ref{ExpFormula} can certainly be extended to a filtration generated by several Brownian motions, and probably to L\'evy processes.
+A generalization from representation of martingales to representation of semi-martingales would also be interesting.